In this document we highlight our key security practices which we feel provide the most value to our clients.

 - Amazon Web Services (AWS) hosts our products.
 Our software and your data is hosted through AWS.
 AWS has a long list of data security certifications and extensive physical security controls.

 - Your data is stored in a region you choose.
-We let you choose between data storage in Australia, United States of America, United Kingdom, Canada, South Africa or Germany.
+We let you choose between data storage in Australia, United States of America, United Kingdom, Canada, South Africa, Germany, United Arab Emirates or Singapore.

 - Your data is encrypted at rest and in transit.
 Our database is protected with encryption and our service doesn't allow non-HTTPS traffic.